danielfdickinson/dfd-wordlists/README.md

 #### With `pre-commit`

-For the first time after re-configure CSpell, and with a [pre-commit][precommit] configuration like the one in this repository, and all changes committed or at least staged, execute:
+For the first time after re-configuring CSpell, with a [pre-commit][precommit] configuration like the one in this repository, and all changes committed or at least staged, execute: